chubin/rate.sx/README.md

 ```

 Don't afraid to be too inventive.
 If rate.sx can't parse your date, it will say about it.
-The toplevel intrval grammar is summarized below.
+The toplevel interval grammar is summarized below.

 ![rate.sx screenshot with plot and interval](http://rate.sx/files/screenshot-with-plot-and-interval.png)
 *In this output, exchange rate of IOTA (MIOTA) to Euro (EUR) in March 2018 is displayed.*